- NCAA Old Rules will apply (Free throw is on release - Players are allowed 6 fouls)

 - The tournament director has the right to forfeit a game if a team does not have its starting five ready to play at the scheduled tip off time.

-- CLOCK - If a team is behind by 30 points or more in the second half we will go to a running clock and no pressing is allowed.
+- CLOCK - If a team is behind by 30 points or more at any time we will go to a running clock and no pressing is allowed.

 - Time-Outs, 2 Full / 2 - 30 second Time-Outs per game.